 They both are.
 Your local dog park can be a terrific place to take your dog, throw a tennis ball around and play catch, provided it is well-constructed, well-maintained, and well-monitored.
 It can also be you and your dog’s worst nightmare.

-What determines which perception will be your reality?
+What determines which perception is your reality?

 The bummer reality is that fenced dog parks are not the oasis; most people think they are.
-But they can be.
+However, they can be.
 Here are the most common mistakes people get wrong, so you can avoid repeating.

 A dog or pet owners number one priority at any park is a dog or pet, not a conversation with other pet owners.
 Think of it like taking a baby to a beach, putting them in the water with other children, and then turning your back on them to chat with other parents - not a good idea.